-For example: a few years after moving into your home, you get a very large tax refund,a very large inheritance, or a cash gift; , paying several thousand dollars into your mortgage principal can significantly reduce the repayment duration of your loan and save enormously on mortgage interest over the duration of the mortgage loan.
-Unless the loan is quite large, even a few thousand dollars applied early in the loan period can produce huge savings over the duration of the loan.
+Here's an example: a few years after buying your home, you receive a huge tax refund,a large inheritance, or a non-taxable cash gift; , paying a few thousand dollars into your home's principal can significantly reduce the repayment period of your loan and save a huge amount on mortgage interest paid over the duration of the loan.
+Unless the loan is quite large, even small amounts applied early can yield huge savings over the life of the loan.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.